This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 I also emailed Skinfix to verify their animal testing policy.
 The following are snippets of some of the responses I received from them:

-All imported cosmetics sold in mainland China are required by law to be tested on animals.
-However, Skinfix has confirmed they do not sell their products in retail stores in mainland China and therefore they are not required to test on animals.
+Skinfix has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 The following is a screenshot of what’s currently stated on Skinfix’s official website about its vegan products: